Features of the Student Testing Application

-Figure 8.
-Line Reader with a radio button
+Figure 9.
+Line Reader with a radio button (sample screen)

-If the student selects the Option E checkbox in a vertical list of answer options, selecting (clicking) Option E’s text will both shade the line of text in the line reader and select that answer option as one of the student’s responses to the test question (figure 9).
-Students must select a line of text away from a checkbox answer option—in a passage or the test question, for example—to unselect the selected line as the focus of the line reader universal tool.
+For answer options with checkboxes, if the student selects the third option’s checkbox in a vertical list of answer options, selecting (clicking) the third option’s text will both shade the line of text in the line reader and select that answer option as one of the student’s responses to the test question (figure 10).
+The student must select a line of text away from a checkbox answer option—in a passage or the test question, for example—to unselect the selected line as the focus of the line reader universal tool.
 However, that answer option is still selected as one of the student’s responses unless or until the student selects the checkbox to unselect it.

-Students testing with text-to-speech can listen to passages, questions, and answer options (refer to figure 10).
+A student testing with text-to-speech can listen to passages, questions, answer options (figure 11), and responses to CR items (figure 12).
 Text-to-speech is only available for operational testing when using the secure browser and only when assigned as an embedded accommodation (Smarter Balanced for ELA and CSA reading passages) or designated support (mathematics, ELA, CAST, and CSA items).
 Text-to-speech is only available for the practice tests in conjunction with a supported Chrome or Firefox web browser.

-For information about configuring text-to-speech, refer to the CAASPP and ELPAC Accessibility Guide for Online Testing.
+For information about configuring text-to-speech, refer to the CAASPP and ELPAC Accessibility Guide.

-To listen to content with the text-to-speech tool:
+The following details apply for a student to listen to question content with the text-to-speech tool:

-- To listen to a passage, students open the passage context menu and select a Speak option.
-Students can also select a portion of text to listen to, such as a word or phrase.
-To do this, students select the text, open the passage context menu, and select Speak Selection.
+- To listen to a passage, a student opens the passage context menu and selects a Speak option, either Speak Question (stimuli or passage), Speak Option (test question), or from both menu options.
+The student can also select a portion of text to listen to, such as a word or phrase.
+To do this, the student selects the text, opens the passage context menu, and selects Speak Selection.

-- To listen to a question or answer options, students open the question context menu and select one of the following Speak options:
+- To listen to a question or answer options, a student opens the question context menu and selects one of the following Speak options: